johnwarden/jonathanwarden.com/content/language-design/pass-through-lists.md

 {{< highlight java "linenos=false" >}}

-// return a list with a number and a string func inverse(x)
+func inverse(x)
 	return (1/x, "the inverse of " ++ x)

-// Doesn't work any more!
+// This doesn't compile!
 // inverse(4) returns a list, not a number. println(2 * inverse(4))

 {{< /highlight >}}

-On the other hand, I can easily modify the function to take an optional second parameter:
+On the other hand, I can easily modify the function to *take* an optional second parameter:

 {{< highlight java "linenos=false" >}}